tnguyen306/LASO/LASO Laravel/readme.md

 To host, go to this folder, and run "php artisan host" To update databse, go to app/external and run "php api_to_array.php"

-TODO
+###TODO
-Check unique on update database.
+Check unique or reset on update database.
-Either fix or remove "amount" and "branch" fields in bill and legislator respectively.
-Figure out old revisions.
+Change compare from different bills to different revisions of same bill.

 ### Laravel License